welch-lab/MichiGAN/README.md

-# MichiGAN: Learning disentangled representations of single-cell data for high-quality generation
+# MichiGAN: sampling from disentangled representations of single-cell data using generative adversarial networks

 ## Sampling from disentangled representations of single-cell data using generative adversarial networks